Creative Spring

 I made a little shift in how I prioritize this spring.
 With several ongoing projects I had to keep a steady ship, and what had to go first was to update about the progress on social media.

-The shift in priorities came about early, I realized if I was too meet the deadlines I couldn’t also have my mind on regular social media posts.
+The shift in priorities came about early, I realised if I was too meet the deadlines I couldn’t also have my mind on regular social media posts.
 So that went.
 Then I realized I had to forgo spending time traveling back and forth to the gym, so that went too, but I kept my daily yoga and yoga classes and getting fresh air hiking.
 Making new products for my gallery shop.
 My own projects.

 What I did keep was not eating shit, avoiding coffee and sugar, and not stopping going to concerts.
 And then this turned into a lifestyle blog.
 (No).
-But my point is that in stressful periods I always remember what a game developer once told me, something along the lines of “If you want to actually finish the game, finish on time, be a good team member; sleep well, communicate well, and eat carrots.”
+But my point is that in stressful periods I always remember what a game developer once told me, something along the lines of “If you want to actually finish the game, finish on time, be a good team member; sleep well, communicate well, and eat your greens.”
 It probably sounds boring and counter-productive not throwing all your waking hours at a project and doing all-nighters, but after doing this for almost 20 years I have learnt that productivity slows after running on cortisol and soda fumes for too long.
 And I know I need live music to fill up my creative stores.

 Last picture of Kode bok boat